slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 download and install ibm-pak plugin

-go into 02-cat-source.sh and make sure arch is set properly
+go into 02-mirror-airgap.sh and make sure arch is set properly

-add entitlement key to global pull secret
+get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>

+`podman login cp.icr.io`

 `./00-create-namespaces.sh`